Four more suspects face charges in violent Brampton robberies, kidnappings: police

 “Upon meeting, the victims were reportedly robbed, and in some cases a firearm was presented,” Peel Regional Police Service said in a news release issued Wednesday.

-“Investigators now believe that the suspects relied on false pretenses to target South Asians, including members of the 2SLGBTQ+ community, and lure them into meeting,” the news release continued.
+“Investigators now believe that the suspects relied on false pretenses to target South Asians, including members of the 2SLGBTQ+ community, and lure them into meeting.”

 Two suspects were initially arrested on May 31, police said, but since then, four more have been identified.